top of page

 Observational Basis and the Clinical-Research Distinction

 This distinction is important to the program's overall posture.
 Clinical material that informed framework development belongs to ordinary clinical practice and is governed by the consent, confidentiality, and records standards that apply to clinical work.
 It is not treated or presented as research data, and empirical claims are not made on its basis.
-The empirical work that will test the framework's central codeability claim, and the broader program of inter-rater reliability, comparative, and mechanism-oriented studies that may follow, will be conducted on a properly consented research corpus built going forward.
+The empirical work that will test the framework's central codeability claims, and the broader program of reliability, comparative, and mechanism-oriented studies that may follow, will be conducted on a properly consented research corpus built going forward.

 Epistemic Commitments